 - Hole Punch

 You will need to start in Cricut Design Space, which the designing program used to cut with the Cricut Maker.
-Once you are logged in, click on this link and be taken directly to the 41-inch Large Skeleton Canvas.

 Your screen may look like this if you are on a computer.
 But the instructions are the same whether you are on a computer or a device.